TOXIC TERRITORIES

 A Lethal & Indiscriminate Threat

-Sodium fluoroacetate, commonly known as 1080, is a lethal poison deployed across NSW National Parks to kill animals the government deems 'pests'.
+Sodium fluoroacetate, commonly known as 1080, is a lethal poison deployed across NSW parks, reserves, public lands and private landscapes to kill animals deemed ‘pests’.
 It is a colourless, odourless, and water-soluble toxin that causes a slow, agonising death — and it does not discriminate.

 Colourless.